By Alon Klayman, Threat Hunting Expert at Team Axon

 Ok, so what about the permissions related to Azure and Azure AD?

-Understanding the different permission/role types exist in Azure/Azure AD is super important for understanding different attack types.
+Understanding the different permission/role types that exist in Azure/Azure AD is super important for understanding different attack types.
 Knowing which actions can be conducted by each permission type helps focus on the right areas and ask the right questions when conducting an investigation.

 To keep it simple, you can think of it this way - there are 2 main sets of permissions in Azure Cloud: Azure roles (aka RBAC) and Azure AD roles.